rtpsug/rtpsug.github.io/_posts/meetups/2020-01-15-January-15th-Meetup.md

 At the end of this session, we'll send you home with the basic git skills in place so you can practice all month and then come back in February for part 2 of our git series which will focus on using git in group/public scenario.

-...and if you are attending via the remote link…
+... and if you are attending via the remote link…

 We have lined up some well-known community members to help our online folks.
 So come blow up some git repos with us and learn the right way to do git!

-...and yes, you can do this...
+... and yes, you can do this...

 Want to know what time this meeting is in your time zone? https://everytimezone.com/s/2aad4313